How to Know When to Break Up

 6. No breakup sex

-While it may seem like a good idea at the time (you want to comfort each other through this awful conversation), it will not help in either of your recoveries.
+While considering having intimate moments may seem like a good idea at the time when you decide to tell them you want to break up (you want to comfort each other through this awful conversation), it may not help in either of your recoveries.

 7. Break off all contact